bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 ## A Lamp Design:

-* 20191207 back to that lamp idea.
-So its a bamboo lamp; bamboo is the main material for constructing lamp pieces.
+* A bamboo lamp; bamboo is the main material for constructing lamp pieces.
 The bamboo should be found; it should be an invasive species. it should be cut long, try not to cut it more? again? how can it be reused afterward? how can it be attached/affixed to things without doing much damage to it so it can be used again!
-* 20191208 two long bamboo poles. one 5 gallon bucket. rocks or construction debris. painters light.
+* Two long bamboo poles. one 5 gallon bucket. rocks or construction debris. painters light.
 A recipe for a lamp.
-* 20191209 three long bamboo poles. one painters light. another recipe for a lamp.
+* Three long bamboo poles. one painters light. another recipe for a lamp.
-* 20191210 These lamps come together from found material, easy to get materials. they then live as a lamp as needed. they then go back to their original parts or can be remade in a different way, when the lamp is no longer necessary.
+* These lamps come together from found material, easy to get materials. they then live as a lamp as needed. they then go back to their original parts or can be remade in a different way, when the lamp is no longer necessary.
-* 20191211 how is this part of a local and/or circular economy?
-* 20191212 waste = food? do these lamp ideas fit into that? design that does not exist? do they fit into that?